-Why has it become so important for brands to engage with customers?
-Is there a need for brands to do that and if there is, how many brands can invest in creating those experiences.
+Why has it become so important for brands to engage their audience?
+Is there a need for brands to do that and if there is, how can brands invest in creating those experiences.

 The World’s First Massage Billboard from KitKat.
-With a bunch of locations across Columbia, anyone tweeting about being stressed, tired or just needing a break, was replied to with a message from KitKat and location details of where to find one of their special Massage Billboards.
+In few locations across Columbia, anyone tweeting about being stressed, tired or just needing a break, was replied to with a message from KitKat with the location details of where to find one of their special Massage Billboards.

-This was indeed a very well designed campaign and one of the best examples out there on customer engagement.
+This was indeed a very well designed campaign and one of the best examples out there when it comes to customer engagement.

-Why are companies investing so much in trying to engage customers?
-One of the main reason I believe is to ensure consumers able to recall my brand when shopping for products or services.
-In the case of the above campaign, every person who has watched the video or was part of the campaign will never forget their engagement with KitKat.
+Why are brands investing so much in trying to engage their audience?
+One of the main reason I believe is to ensure consumers are able to recall the brand when shopping for products or services.
+In the above campaign, every person who has watched the video or played a part in the campaign will never forget KitKat.

 We see a lot of ads by companies that provide travel services.
-How many of them have given people the experience of travel before they even avail their services?
+How many of them have given people the experience of travel before they even availed their services?
 It is tough to experience services without actually consuming them.
-What one travel provider did to engage their customers without making them use their service.
+What did this travel provider do to engage their customers without making them use their service?

 To promote its travel service, railway company SNCF teamed up with ad agency TBWA Paris.
 They created a very unique travel experience.

-Wouldn’t you want to travel by SNCF? , which is a French railway.
-Even though I didn’t get to experience what travelling with SCNF would feel like, I would love to try it out if I ever go to Paris.
+Wouldn’t you want to travel by SNCF?.
+Even though I didn’t get to experience what traveling with SCNF would feel like, I would love to try it out if I ever go to Paris.